Welcome to today's edition of the Rush 24-7 Podcast.

 These people, for the vast majority of them, that Trump has nominated to his cabinet are the epitome of success.

-They have achieved some of the greatest success known in this country and that is being held against them.
+They have achieved some of the greatest success known in this country, and that is being held against them.

-Why how can you have all these rich people in there?
+Why, how can you have all these rich people in there?

-They have no idea what life was like and it's the Democrat Party that doesn't know what life is like in America.
+And it's the Democrat Party that doesn't know what life is like in America.

-It's a Democrat Party that's disconnected.
+It's the Democrat Party that's disconnected.

 It's the Democrat Party that needs visas whenever they want to drop in on a Midwestern state.

-It's the Democrat Party and their allies in the media they are the ones disconnected who do not know this country to this moment to this day they are still mocking and making fun of the people that elected Trump.
+To this moment, to this day, they are still mocking and making fun of the people that elected Trump.

-They are still cast together in their little elite enclaves and smearing and sneering and condescending with contempt anybody who's not they are the ones that don't know America.
+They are still cast together in their little elite enclaves and smearing and sneering and condescending with contempt anybody who's not.

-They are the ones Obama's cabinet not a single one of them had ever held a job in the private sector they were all theoreticians, think tank, academics, you name it, not a one of them really knew America.
+They are the ones, Obama's cabinet, not a single one of them had ever held a job in the private sector.

-And by the way I've uh I've stumbled across actual evidence now to prove a contention of mine that these people on the left do not never have think this country's great never have thought it is think it's racist sexist every cliche I've ever used I actually found a liberal writer in Slate or Solana forget which who actually wrote a piece on it confirming everything that I know about these people.
+And by the way, I've stumbled across actual evidence now to prove a contention of mine that these people on the left do not never have think this country's great, never have thought it is, think it's racist, sexist.

 On the other hand, Trump has nominated people who are great.